-peanut butter fudge cut into pieces on white parchment paper
+peanut butter fudge cut into small squares arranged on white parchment paper

 I’m all about saving time when it comes to making dessert, especially during the holidays.